 Gifts With Purchase

-Resistance training improves your overall cardio health, so you might call a decreased blood pressure reading a side effect.
+Resistance training improves your overall cardio health, so you decreased blood pressure can be considered a side effect.
 It’s a pretty significant side effect, however, for people who have tried everything to bring their systolic and diastolic numbers down.
 Resistance exercise is an effective way to lower blood pressure because it makes your cardiovascular system perform more efficiently, transporting oxygen-rich blood throughout your entire body with less effort.

-However, resistance training works to reduce your blood pressure from many different directions.
-Web MD explains that it will help you increase muscle mass and boost your metabolic rate.
+However, resistance training works to reduce your blood pressure in many different ways.
+Web MD explains that it helps increase muscle mass and boost metabolic rate.
 With those elements in play, you should be able to lose body fat even with minimal or no change to your diet, and that’s another piece of the blood pressure puzzle.
 Losing as few as 10 pounds has been shown to lower or even prevent high blood pressure in people who are overweight.
 Just to sweeten the pot, in his book “High Blood Pressure for Dummies,” Dr. Alan L. Rubin lists a few non-blood pressure-related perks including increased strength and fitness, improved confidence, stronger bones, and better balance.

 Lifestyle Change Alert!

 Those who want to lower blood pressure with a quick-fix instead of shifting gears for a lifestyle change should probably stick to medication.
-That isn’t the healthiest route with the best prognosis, but you can’t just add resistance training to your schedule for a few weeks or months with the plan of stopping once your numbers come down.
-According to Volume III of the Encyclopedia of Sports Medicine, people who engaged in short-term resistance training didn’t show as much of an improvement in blood pressure as people who added working out permanently to their schedules.
-The bottom line is that whether you commit to taking medication the rest of your life, decide to cut salt out of your diet from here to eternity, or include resistance training on your agenda, you’re making a lifestyle change.
+That isn’t the healthiest route with the best prognosis, but you can’t just add resistance training to your schedule for a few weeks or months with the plan of quitting exercise once your numbers come down.
+According to Volume III of the Encyclopedia of Sports Medicine, people who engaged in short-term resistance training didn’t show as much of an improvement in blood pressure as people who permanently added working out to their schedules.
+The bottom line is that whether you commit to taking medication the rest of your life, decide to cut salt out of your diet from here to eternity, or include resistance training on your lifetime agenda, you’re making a lifestyle change.
 The workout option offers the most benefits with the least drawbacks.
 (When have you ever seen the same list of adverse side effects attached to exercise that usually comes with every bottle of medication?)
-Since resistance training can reduce your blood pressure up to 20 percent, according to the Department of Health Sciences at Appalachian State University, isn’t that the best option on the table?
+Since studies show resistance training can significantly reduce your blood pressure, isn’t it the best option on the table?

 Resistance Training to Reduce Blood Pressure